 Far-reaching views of this wild and beautiful national park

 Good time to visit

 Average time to visit

 In Ruaha, the best time to visit is the long dry season, June to October, where wildlife is more concentrated around water sources and the grass is grazed and trampled down.
 November brings the short rains, with heavy rainfall and dramatic thunderstorms every few days, often in the evenings.
 From December until May there is high humidity and intermittent rainfall, and the long rains come at the end of March until the end of May, when many camps are closed as airstrips and roads are impassable.

-Call us on to start planning your holiday to Jabali Ridge or take a look at our itineraries to Selous and southern Tanzania
+Call us on to start planning your holiday to Jabali Ridge or take a look at our itineraries to Tanzania

 Jabali Ridge is a stylish luxury safari lodge opening in September 2017 in Ruaha National Park.
 This gem of a park in southern Tanzania is home to prolific wildlife including plentiful big cats, and Jabali Ridge has some of Tanzania's best safari guides.

 Designed to blend in with the surrounding environment, Jabali Ridge has been built around a rocky kopje (collection of large granite boulders) with sweeping views over the Ruaha National Park.
 This is Ruaha's most luxurious safari lodge, and enjoys a prime position for game-viewing near the wildlife-rich Mwagusi river.
 There is a small spa where you can unwind after a day out on safari, and an infinity swimming pool with views over this beautiful park.
 Dining is a highlight, with three-course gourmet dinners served under the African sky each evening, fresh, light lunches and the choice of a bush picnic breakfast or brunch back at the lodge.